Murder of Stephen Lawrence: Legacy and recognition

 A Stephen Lawrence Research Centre was built at De Montfort University, located inside the Hugh Aston building.
-Lawrence's mother was appointed as Chancellor of the university in January 2016.
-The Centre will host a series of special events for the 30th anniversary of Stephen's murder in April 2023.
+Lawrence's mother was appointed chancellor of the university in January 2016.
+The centre hosted a series of special events for the 30th anniversary of Stephen's murder in April 2023.

 In the media

 The case and its immediate aftermath were dramatised in the 1999 ITV film The Murder of Stephen Lawrence, starring Marianne Jean-Baptiste and Hugh Quarshie as Doreen and Neville Lawrence.
 A three-part sequel series, entitled Stephen, was broadcast in 2021.
 Quarshie reprised his role as Neville, alongside Sharlene Whyte as Doreen, and Steve Coogan as DCI Clive Driscoll.

 Daily Mail journalist Stephen Wright has written about the Lawrence case, both before and subsequent to the prosecution.
-He was awarded a Special Campaign Award as part of the 2012 Paul Foot Award for his work in the Lawrence case.
+He received a Special Campaign Award as part of the 2012 Paul Foot Award for his work in the Lawrence case.

 Novelist Deborah Crombie uses the turmoil following the Stephen Lawrence murder as a flashback setting in her 2017 book, The Garden of Lamentations.
-The story includes police officers who were undercover on both sides of the protests, as well as widespread corruption for years afterward.
-Crombie includes an explanation of the murder in her Author's Note at the end of the book, but specifies that the rest of the characters are not meant to represent actual people.
+The story's characters include police officers who were undercover on both sides of the protests, as well as widespread corruption for years afterward.
+Crombie explains in the author's note at the end of the book that Stephen Lawrence was a real person who was murdered but specifies that the rest of the characters are fictional.

 Lawrence's murder was the subject of the three-part documentary miniseries Stephen: The Murder That Changed a Nation that was first broadcast on BBC One in April 2018.
+Following the BBC broadcast, the Metropolitan Police publicly named Matthew White as the sixth suspect on 26 June 2023.
+White had died in 2021 at the age of 50.

+The murder is referenced in the song "We Live Here" by English punk duo Bob Vylan.